Trial of US basketball star Griner opens in Russia

 But against the backdrop of sinking relations, Washington now says that Russia "wrongfully detained" the basketball star and put its special envoy in charge of hostages on the case.

-The WNBA has also said it is working to bring Griner -- considered one of the greatest female basketball players -- home.
+The WNBA has also said it is working to bring Griner home.

+She was due to play club basketball in Russia before the resumption of the US season, a common practice for American stars seeking additional income.

 Russian law is strict in such cases and other foreigners have recently been handed heavy sentences on drug-related charges.